 And yet, despite enjoying the book I did find some of it to be problematic.

-Horowitz captures the close-mindedness of his small town characters quite well — almost too well.
+Horowitz captures the close-mindedness of his small-town characters quite well — almost too well.
 Whodunit readers expect to encounter insular thinking from townsfolk, so that’s no surprise.
 But what concerns me is the narrow-mindedness of the second layer of characters, such as the acquaintances and coworkers of Alan Conway.
 Alan’s sexuality is brought up by various family members on multiple occasions in an “oh, I don’t really care, but… I actually do really care” sort of way that does nothing for the story other than demonstrating that the characters are somewhat homophobic.
-And honestly, if Horowitz did something to acknowledge this veiled homophobia, I don’t think I would have an issue with it, but he just leaves those vague references to sit in the story in a way that is unsettling.
+And honestly, if Horowitz did something to acknowledge this veiled homophobia, I don’t think I would have an issue with it, but he just leaves those vague references to sit in the story in an unsettling way.
 It comes off as though Horowitz isn’t entirely comfortable with Alan’s sexuality either, but he likes the dimension that it gives his book, so he makes the point of bringing it up awkwardly in conversation as if to prove that it isn’t normal.
 It feels weird and the story would be just fine without it.

 Beyond the issue of homophobia, I found myself irritated by the reason for Alan’s death.
 Sure, he wasn’t the kindest man to walk the earth.
-And yes, he created some enemies over the span of his life.
+And yes, he created some enemies throughout his life.
 But was his anagram of the word cunt really that offensive?
 His whodunit-loving readers probably weren’t the right audience for that kind of joke — true.
 But it’s not like he confessed to a murder.
 I just didn’t find the reasoning behind his murder to be that believable, nor did I feel like it was vulgar enough to destroy the entire franchise.

 Another plot point that I found to be troubling was the ending.
 Once the novel transitioned to Susan’s voice and I realized what kind of story I had gotten myself into, I began to appreciate her as a character.
-I liked that this inexpert detective was pulling from her years of experience as a publisher and editor of detective mysteries in order to solve the murder.
+I liked that this inexpert detective was pulling from her years of experience as a publisher and editor of detective mysteries to solve the murder.
 It gave the novel new dimensions, and it moved the story along in a way that I wouldn’t have expected.
 I wasn’t very fond of her boyfriend Andreas, though.
 He never felt trustworthy, and I didn’t find his reasoning for being in the Cloverleaf publishing office to be believable at all.
 In fact, I actually thought he was the murderer the whole time.
 Clearly, I was wrong about that.

 What is troubling about Andreas’ involvement isn’t that he is a weak character.
 Rather, it is quite the opposite.
 Like many before him, Horowitz falls back on the trope of cleanly resolving the calamity at hand with a male rescuer who just happens to be in the right place at the right time — enter, Andreas